You have six seconds to get the interview.

 Free Instructional Designer Resume Template

 Making the perfect instructional designer resume is a lot less daunting when you know all the steps.
-If you’re ready to create your own instructional designer resume, you can use our free template here!
+If you’re ready to create your own instructional designer resume, sign up to our newsletter below and use our free template to get started!